Overview Orka Cluster 3.2

 • If you are running a 3.0.0-compatible version, authenticate with a dedicated service account.

-1. Work with your VMs.
+1. Working with VMs.

 1. (Optional) Delete unused VMs.

-Choose how you want to get started with Orka.
+Choose how to get started with Orka.

 © 2019-2023 Copyright MacStadium, Inc. – Documentation built with readme.com.
 Orka is a registered trademark of MacStadium, Inc.